June 20 in Pop Culture History

 2014 – Jersey Boys was released in theaters

-The post June 20 in Pop Culture History – National Vanilla Milkshake Day appeared first on Today in History.
+Today in History: June 20 in Pop Culture History – National Vanilla Milkshake Day appeared first on Today in History.